Updated: March 2021

 Type of business: All UK employers with a PAYE scheme, and which meet the eligibility rules; also applies to the public sector, Local Authorities and charities

 What it is: HMRC will reimburse up to 80% of employees’ wages up to £2,500.
-The scheme was initially backdated to 1 March to last for 3 months.
-Government support for businesses is to be gradually reduced and is effectively closed from 1 July with 10 June being the deadline for employees to be classified as furloughed and eligible for the Coronavirus Job Retention Scheme.
+The scheme was initially backdated to 1 March to last for 3 months but has been extended on several occasions as the pandemic has progressed.

 What to do: Employers should have designated employees as furloughed workers and notified them of the change.
 A furloughed worker is an employee who has been asked to stop working but is retained on the payroll.
 The relevant information should be submitted to HMRC.